Getting Started

 local.cli.json file is used by the CLI in order to be able to publish media and static files to GCS.

-local.www.json file is used at our local development environment, it uses /media and /static urls to serve local files while we are in development mode.
-In development mode we will not use GCS, and because of that the debug file can miss related settings like, STATIC_BUCKET, MEDIA_BUCKET and GOOGLE_SERVICE_ACCOUNT_INFO.
+local.www.json file is used in our local development environment.
+It uses /media and /static URLs to serve local files while we are in development mode.
+In development mode, we will not use GCS, and because of that, the debug file can miss related settings like STATIC_BUCKET, MEDIA_BUCKET and GOOGLE_SERVICE_ACCOUNT_INFO.
 We can also activate the design mode by adding DESIGN_MODE_ENABLED property and setting it to true.